Ashmore and Cartier Islands: Early history

-According to Australian literature, Cartier Island was visited by Captain Nash in 1800, and named after his ship Cartier.
-Ashmore Island was seen by Captain Samuel Ashmore in 1811 from his ship Hibernia and named after him.
-Ashmore Island was annexed by the United Kingdom in 1878, as was Cartier Island in 1909.
-In December 1905, formally took possession of the Ashmore Islands on behalf of the United Kingdom.
-The ship's commander Captain Ernest Gaunt went ashore accompanied by five officers and around 200 seamen, erecting the Union Jack on a flagpole and singing "God Save the King", while Cambrian returned a 21-gun salute.
+In 1906 reasserted possession of Ashmore Reef on behalf of the United Kingdom.
+The ship's commander, Captain Ernest Gaunt, went ashore accompanied by five officers and around 200 seamen, erecting the Union Jack on a flagpole and singing "God Save the King", while Cambrian returned a 21-gun salute.
+Britain extended its claim to include Cartier Island in 1909.